Redocly/redocly-cli/docs/rules/arazzo/workflow-dependsOn.md

 ## API design principles

 A list of workflows that should be completed before current workflow can be processed.
-To avoid ambiguity or potential clashes, the `dependsOn` property should be unique.
+To avoid ambiguity or potential clashes, the `dependsOn` list values should be unique.

 ## Configuration